CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 - Assess and explain whether a function can reference a given variable or not
 - Explain how to reuse some code to perform a specific task
 - Propose clear and meaningful parameter names for a function
-- Given a problem, suggest clear semantic names for a function designed to solve the given problem
 - Give examples of how functionality can be generalised

 ## Notes